Research

 Our research couples experimental methods and numerical modeling to investigate the multiscale chemo-hydro-mechanical behavior of rocks and soils due to interactions with biological processes, and their various engineering applications.

-Geologic Hydrogen & Other Sustainable Geo-Engergy Systems
+Stimulated Geologic Hydrogen & Other Energy Systems

 Urban Heat Island and Other Surface Infrastructure System Hazards